FoggyBytes/StreamTweak/README.md

 - **Session quality reports** *(StreamLight 2.1.0+)* — client-side telemetry streamed every second to StreamTweak, which computes the grade and the sparklines
 - **Live session charts** *(StreamLight 2.3.1+)* — 1-second SESSIONDATA cadence drives the live charts on the Home page
 - **Remote session pause** *(StreamLight 2.3.0+)* — a Pause button on the Home page stops the active stream on the client side, piggybacked on the existing `STATS` polling channel
+- **Remote host power-off** *(StreamLight 3.2.0+)* — an approved client can shut down the host PC (or this client, or both) from a *Power…* chooser, over the authenticated `SHUTDOWN` command.
+Destructive, so it only ever fires with a verified signature from an approved device
 - **Tailscale presence** *(StreamLight 3.0.0+; unified into a single tile in 3.3.0)* — after the client pairs with the host via its LAN IP, it queries the new `TAILSCALE` command.
 If StreamTweak detects a Tailscale adapter in the CGNAT `100.x.y.z` range, StreamLight records that address on the host's **single** tile (which now tracks both the LAN and Tailscale IPs, with a `TAILSCALE · AVAILABLE` badge) and offers a *Tailscale* option to open the host's apps over the `100.x` endpoint — so streaming from outside the LAN is one click away, no port forwarding.
 On the client side, StreamLight can also **auto-start Tailscale at launch**, completing the round-trip
 - **Remote Windows Update** *(StreamLight 3.3.0+, headline of this release pair)* — an approved client can scan and install Windows updates on the host and reboot it, or install pending updates as part of *Update and shut down* — all from the client, no keyboard on the host.
 The privileged Windows Update work runs in the LocalSystem service; see *What's New in 7.3.0* below